hassanfarahani/technical-interview-platform/README.md

 - This is the dashboard page where user can create an interview and see the list of upcoming interviews-
 ![image](https://user-images.githubusercontent.com/48249708/118303024-cf8c3380-b499-11eb-8e3e-9a80e196c7b7.png)

-- This is create interview dialogue so the user can create an interview (interview owner)
+- This is create interview dialogue so the user can create an interview (interview owner) with a specific difficulty level
 ![image](https://user-images.githubusercontent.com/48249708/118303278-1ed26400-b49a-11eb-96ad-79f0d69dec62.png)

 - Then user redirects to the waiting room dialogue so he can share the interview link with other participant